 After market examination and discussions with the local MRFs, in April 2011 OCRRA's Board of Director's voted to add softcover books to the list of acceptable items for the curbside recycling program.
 Residents are still encouraged to donate books (soft and hardcover) in good condition to local charities and libraries before considering recycling to promote reuse.
 Hardcover books were not included in the addition, as they present special problems for recycling because covers and glue backing need to be removed before the paper can be recycled.
-Therefore, hardcover books are encouraged to be reused, or if in poor condition, trashed.
+Therefore, hardcover books are encouraged to be donated to local charities for reuse, or if in poor condition, trashed.